trinhtuanvubk/Paraphrasing-Generation-T5/README.md

 # Paraphrasing with T5

-This model generates and output sentence that preserves the meaning of input sentence with variations in word choise and grammar.
+- This model generates and output sentence that preserves the meaning of input sentence with variations in word choise and grammar.

+- This repo uses the dataset `humarin/chatgpt-paraphrases` from huggingface.
+You can use other datasets with some modification.

+- This repo uses model `t5-small` - small version of T5 model.

 ### Setup